Tuesday, May 31, 2011

 Tuesday, May 10, 2011

+My first part was in a tribute to Monty Python--a monk in The Holy Grail.
 My role as a monk was easy.
 All that was required of me was to walk across the stage chanting and hitting myself in the head with a piece of foam.
 Oh, yes and the tricky part--do this in sync with others.
 Well, this tricky part proved to be too tricky for me.
 I thought I'd never get it right.
 I did eventually manage to reach this goal once during a rehearsal.

 Monday, May 9, 2011